Considerations for Impact Reporting

 Accomplishment statements effectively describe the key actions, activities or products resulting from research, extension, education, or communications work.
 These are distinct from impact statements in that they reflect ongoing activities or key results that may not yet have had a significant economic, societal and/or environmental benefit, but that lay the foundation for such a benefit.

 An impact statement should succinctly describe a project's contributions made to society.
 In considering this, two simple questions should be answered: Who cares?
-And, So what?
+So what?

 When writing an impact statement, consider the “4 R's … Relevance, Response, Results and Recap.”
 These headings serve as guidelines when drafting impacts; whether or not they are repeated in the actual text of an impact statement is up to you.
 The questions listed under the headings below are to help clarify the intent of each section and to provide structural guidance.
 There is no need to respond to every question listed.